Renee1788/Melissa-M/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Getting my bachlor degree
 - 🌱 I’m currently learning ...
-Programming Languagge
+Operating Platforms
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ... codding
+- 🤔 I’m looking for help with ... building my skills in IT
 - 💬 Ask me about ... anything
 - 📫 How to reach me: ...
 Thru here
 - 😄 Pronouns: ...Her